 BFA programs are intensive, containing several studio courses – each taking 5 hours a week.
 Thus, the student who takes ALL art and/or design courses in sequential semesters may be pushing the limits of time and energy.
 The Liberal Education curriculum of Brenau University is designed to impart a sense of balance , where the student takes other subjects – in math, science, English, foreign language, speech, etc., as well as electives in a wide range of subjects – simultaneously with art and design courses.
 This process yields a much more well-rounded student, who is engaged in – and informed by – subjects of the world at large while pursuing a creative field.

 How will I obtain supplies for work in my major courses?

 Our campus bookstore carries required textbooks and basic school-related supplies.
 For more specifically art and design-related materials and supplies, a lab fee may be attached to a given course, and the student is invoiced for those lab fees through our business office.
 Courses involving the use of printers, plotters and other electronic devices such as computers will also necessarily entail the application of lab fees billed to every student.
 All students in the department of Art and Design are charged a basic, nominal copy fee for use of the department photocopy machine.

 Am I required to have a laptop computer?

-Students majoring in Graphic Design are required to have and use laptops throughout their programs of study.
-They are expected to purchase a laptop by their sophomore year.
-All other students in Art and Design may find laptops useful in a variety of classes in and outside of the Department.
+Students in Art and Design may find laptops useful in a variety of classes in and outside of the Department.
 Several locations across campus are outfitted for wireless internet access, and this does include a number of Art and Design classroom spaces and facilities.
 Students are also welcome to use campus computing facilities in the Redwine Technology Center, adjacent to the Brenau Trustee Library.

 How will I find employment in my field upon graduation?